sttp-book/sttp-book/chapters/appendix/2020-midterm-preparation.md

 Your answer should also offer an example of the `assert` instruction you would write it in the implementation.

-If you do not see a pre-condition, post-condition, or class invariant, explicitly say so.
+If you do not see a pre-condition, post-condition, or class invariant, explicitly say so (and explain why not).

 ## Picking a state machine